apozas/triangle-quantum-nonlocality/README.md

 If you would like to cite this work, please use the following format:

-A. Pozas-Kerstjens, N. Gisin, and M.-O. Renou, _Proofs of network quantum nonlocality aided by machine learning_, arXiv:2203.16543
+A. Pozas-Kerstjens, N. Gisin, and M.-O. Renou, _Proofs of network quantum nonlocality in continuous families of distributions_, Phys.
+Rev. Lett.
+130, 090201 (2023), arXiv:2203.16543

 ```
 @article{pozaskerstjens2022triangle,